derekmc/node-web-cmd/README.md

 Interactive online command line in browser.

-Most webapps, are simply a limited, permissioned or controlled way to edit a database.
+Most webapps, are simply a limited, permissioned, or controlled way to edit a database.
 All the forms and menus and popups and navigation, are just workflows for editing a database in a specific way(you could say this about all computing tasks honestly, it's just editing data in a controlled way).